onqtam/headjack/docs/why/100_1k_10k_words.md

 Birthing Collective Consciousness
 Embracing Complexity
 Self-Correcting Authority
+the fourth estate proper
+the medium and the message
 THe [Collective] Anatomical Compiler
     or the cultural compiler
     Based on Michael Levin's hypothetical system that translates user-defined anatomical goals into a set of stimuli that can direct cells to build a desired structure.
 Not a physical device like a 3D printer, but rather a "communications device" or translator that leverages the inherent intelligence and bioelectric communication of cells to achieve regenrative and morphogenetic outcomes